PrefectHQ/prefect/docs/guides/automations.md

 ![Final notification](/img/guides/final-automation.png)

 !!!
 Tip "No deployment created"
     Keep in mind, we did not need to create a deployment to trigger our automation, where a state outcome of a local flow run helped trigger this notification block.
-We are not tied to creating a full deployment in order to have safe responses to our desired outcomes.
+We are not required to create a deployment to trigger a notification.

 ## Event based deployment automation
 We can create an automation that can kick off a deployment instead of a notification.
 Let's explore how we can programmatically create this automation.
 We will take advantage of our extensive REST API catalogue to help 'automate' the creation of this automation.